← Blog

 That gets you a generic analysis that covers obvious points but misses what actually matters.
 Compare that to including just some of the relevant context:

-"Help me analyze whether we should build an integration with [Tool X].
-Context: We're a B2B fintech SaaS company in the with 50 enterprise customers averaging $25K ARR.
+“Help me analyze whether we should build an integration with [Tool X].
+Context: We’re a B2B fintech SaaS company in the with 50 enterprise customers averaging $25K ARR.
 Our engineering team of 8 is already committed through Q2.
-Our biggest competitor launched this integration 6 months ago, and we've lost 2 deals specifically citing its absence.
-Our CEO's top priority is reaching $2M ARR by year-end, but our Head of Engineering is concerned about technical debt from rushed integrations we built last year.
+Our biggest competitor launched this integration 6 months ago, and we’ve lost 2 deals specifically citing its absence.
+Our CEO’s top priority is reaching $2M ARR by year-end, but our Head of Engineering is concerned about technical debt from rushed integrations we built last year.
 The sales team wants this yesterday, but our product manager thinks we should focus on core platform stability.
-Need a recommendation that acknowledges these competing pressures."
+All things equal, the head of engineering will get the final say, but I report to the product manager so I need to give them something to work with, because they are being asked to give recommendation to the CEO on how to hit the revenue target.”

 Agents as context extractors